-The weather you get will depend on the season you visit: dry or rainy season.
+The weather in Koh Samui you get will depend on the season you visit: dry or rainy season.

 The dry season (December-April) has slightly “cooler” temperatures (around 80°F), not much rain, and sunny days, which is relatively similar to Phuket.
 But, the rainy season is where they differ.

-Koh Samui’s location in the Gulf of Thailand receives far less rain than Phuket (around 77 inches year-round).
+Koh Samui experiences far less rain in the Gulf of Thailand, unlike Phuket (around 77 inches year-round).
 And the rainy season is a bit shorter than in Phuket, starting in October and ending in December.

 So the weather is more stable in Koh Samui, and you can expect fewer rainy days.

-As I mentioned above, Phuket and Koh Samui share some similarities.
+As I mentioned above, Phuket and Samui share some similarities.

 Again, the weather is “cooler” (around 80°F), the skies are clear, and the seas are calm.
 This usually lasts from December to April and is the best time to visit.
 However, the shoulder months can vary.

-But then the rainy season comes, and the switch flips.
+But then the rainy season in Phuket comes, and the switch flips.